mikedilger/solvent/README.md

 The algorithm is not deterministic, and may give a different answer each time it is run.
 Beware.

+The iterator dependencies_of() returns an Option<Result<String,SolventError>>.
+The for loop handles the Option part for you, but you may want to check the result for SolventErrors.
+Once an error is returned, all subsequent calls to the iterator next() will yield None.

 You can also mark some elements as already satisfied, and the iterator will take that into account: